Verifying your identity on VA.gov

 How to verify your identity on VA.gov

 If you have a Premium My HealtheVet or Premium DS Logon account, you can use your existing account to sign in.
-Because you already verified your identity when you got your Premium account, you won’t need to verify your identity again before doing common tasks on VA.gov, like checking your claim status or sending a secure message to your health care team.
+You already verified your identity when you got your Premium account.
+So you won’t need to verify your identity again on VA.gov.
+You can sign in now to start doing common tasks, like checking your claim status or sending a secure message to your health care team.

 - A smartphone (or a landline or mobile phone and a computer with an internet connection), and